grablab/openhand_node/README.md

 #### Finding Dynamixels Command:

 Record the port name presented in the terminal window.
 You will now also need to know the address of each Dynamixel you intend to control.
 Addresses can be changed using the [Dynamixel Wizard](http://www.robotis.us/roboplus1/), in Windows or by using the command line tool presented later on.
-For the Model O case, we should expect to see 4 unique addresses when looking for the motor addresses.
-To find the addresses of your dynamixels, run the following command in a terminal window:
+For the Model O case, we should expect to see 4 unique addresses (for the Model T42 there should be 2 unique addresses) when looking for the motor addresses.
+We will use the ```lib_robotis_mod.py``` program to find these addresses.
+Navigate to the ```src/openhand_node/``` folder and run the following command in a terminal window:

 Basic (write ```python3``` if not using Python 2, depending on your system configuration, and you may also need to use the ```sudo``` command before ```python``` or ```python3```):
 `$ python lib_robotis_mod.py -d <YOUR_COM_PORT> --scan`  __OR__